 There's no experience quite like buying a wedding dress.
 Gathering your bridesmaids for an afternoon trying on frothy confections is truly one of the best parts of planning your wedding.
 It can also, however, be quite a daunting task.
 This will likely be the most expensive dress you ever buy and, if you don't get it right, those wedding photos are going to follow you everywhere.
 Forever.

 Then there's the simple conundrum of knowing where to start.
 London is bursting with beautiful bridal boutiques and, should you wish, you can spend months visiting a different one every weekend (note: we don't recommend this, there is such a thing as too much choice).
-If your wedding preparations have been derailed by the pandemic, however, you'll be pleased to know bridal stores will be among those reopening on 12 April – making now the perfect time to start getting those appointments back in the diary.
+With wedding season back in full swing post-pandemic, now is the perfect time to start getting those appointments back in the diary.
 Here's our guide to the best bridal boutiques in London.